Tourism in Zanzibar: Challenges

 A beach in Zanzibar transformed into a transportation hub catering towards tourists, with vendors like the one in the foreground, selling goods mostly for tourists.
 Tourism frequently displaces local communities from access to natural resources in favor of tourist industry needs.

 Quality of infrastructure

 As of 2014, one third of housing did not meet international tourist standards.
 Accommodations that do meet that standard are expensive to operate, often having to generate their own electricity because of poor reliability of the local grid.

 Local economy

 A 2015 study concluded that the tourist economy did not contribute to pro-poor growth.
-There is limited evidence that tourism has helped with poverty alleviation.
+There is limited evidence that tourism has helped with poverty alleviation, the industry primarily benefits multinational conglomerates and hotel chains.